 Scientific Storytelling

-On the power of storytelling and how scientists may translate their work into stories that both inform and persuade.
+On the power of storytelling and how scientists can translate their work into stories that both inform and persuade.

 The divergence between the world of scientific exposition and the world of storytelling remains a challenge to the dissemination of science.
 When scientists are at work—experimenting, interrogating data—we are not immersed in stories and a conversational world where one person tells another that something happened.
 Rather, we speak to ourselves: in hypotheses, hunches, numbers, symbols, technically, using operations performed with specialized equipment, sometimes in other (i.e., computer) languages.
 Scientists do not typically tell stories but address empirical questions of whether or how much.
 Scientists, quantifying testable hypotheses, do not trade in stories.
 But perhaps we should.